mdeniz/marcus_bikes/README.md

 He will just click on the check icon of the product he wants to select and will be done.

-* How the database changes?
+* How does the database change?

-If Marcus creates that new banned commbination, by selecting the product, it will be saved in the database inserting just a record on the table for banned combinations like this:
+If Marcus creates that new banned combination, by selecting the product, it will be saved in the database inserting just a record on the table for banned combinations like this:

   ```sql
   INSERT INTO "banned_combinations" ("source_id", "target_id", "created_at", "updated_at")